 Declaring your pregnancy and delivery is very important to clinique ovo and to sperm banks.
 This allows us to keep track of the number of births for each donor, and thus limits the number of families created per donor.

-At clinique ovo, we understand that egg donation is a complex process and for this reason, we have put together a team of physicians and nurse coordinators to help you every step of the way.
+At clinique ovo, we understand that egg donation is a complex process and for this reason, we have put together a team of physicians, nurses and genetic counselors to help you every step of the way.
 You will have access to this team throughout your journey, available to answer your questions by phone or email.
 Here are the steps for using eggs from an egg bank.

 Initial consultation with one of the physicians at clinique ovo.

-Phone meeting with a member of the nurse team to obtain all the information on the protocol, the consents and the tests to be done in preparation for the cycle.
+Phone meeting with a member of the nurse team to obtain all the information on the protocol, the consent forms and the tests to be done in preparation for the cycle.

 Meeting with a psychologist from clinique ovo.